Category management (purchasing): Public sector usage

 Many public sector organisations have adopted category management as a strategic transformation tool.
 Sir Philip Green, in his "Efficiency Review" of UK government spending (2010), recommended that "centralised procurement [should be] mandated for common categories to leverage ... buying power and achieve best practice".
+The implementation of category management within the UK was led by the Government Procurement Service (now Crown Commercial Service) with specialist input on certain categories: for example, its adoption for the categories of scientific and technical research, market research, social and economic research and the construction sector was led by UK Shared Business Services, a partner agency of the former Department for Business, Innovation and Skills.